arenadata/adcm/spec/ui/actions.rst

 Post-Conditions
 ---------------

-:term:`End User` was able to view the list of cluster services and information on them.
+* :term:`End User` was able to view the list of cluster services and information on them.
+* Dialog has been closed

 “Used” Use Cases
 ----------------